 A root region is an execution region with an execution address that is the same as its load address.
-A scatter file must have at least one root region.
+Each scatter-loading description file must have at least one root region.

 __scatter*.ocontaining the code that copies code and data

 Region$$Tablesection containing the addresses of the code and data to be copied or decompressed.